awslabs/amazon-kinesis-video-streams-producer-c/README.md

 * `-DTHREAD_SANITIZER` -- Build with ThreadSanitizer
 * `-DUNDEFINED_BEHAVIOR_SANITIZER` Build with UndefinedBehaviorSanitizer
 * `-DALIGNED_MEMORY_MODEL` Build for aligned memory model only devices.
 Default is OFF.
+* `-DLOCAL_OPENSSL_BUILD` Whether or not to use local OpenSSL build.
+Default is OFF.

 DMEMORY_SANITIZER, DTHREAD_SANITIZER etc. flags works only with clang compiler